DeepSeek R1 vs DeepSeek R1 0528

 Deep dive

-On shared benchmark coverage, Google-Proof Q&A has DeepSeek R1 at 71.5 and DeepSeek R1 0528 at 81, with DeepSeek R1 0528 ahead by 9.5 points; Aider Polyglot has DeepSeek R1 at 56.9 and DeepSeek R1 0528 at 71.4, with DeepSeek R1 0528 ahead by 14.5 points.
+On shared benchmark coverage, SWE-bench Verified has DeepSeek R1 at 49.2 and DeepSeek R1 0528 at 57.6, with DeepSeek R1 0528 ahead by 8.4 points; Google-Proof Q&A has DeepSeek R1 at 71.5 and DeepSeek R1 0528 at 81, with DeepSeek R1 0528 ahead by 9.5 points; Aider Polyglot has DeepSeek R1 at 56.9 and DeepSeek R1 0528 at 71.4, with DeepSeek R1 0528 ahead by 14.5 points.
 The largest visible gap is 14.5 points on Aider Polyglot, which matters most when that benchmark mirrors your workload.
 Treat isolated benchmark wins as directional, because provider routing, prompt style, and tool access can move real application results.

 The capability footprint is close: both models cover reasoning mode, structured outputs, and code execution.
 That makes context budget, benchmark fit, and provider maturity more important than a simple checklist.
 If your application depends on one integration detail, verify it against the provider route you plan to use, not just the base model listing.

-For cost, DeepSeek R1 lists $0.1/1M input and $0.3/1M output tokens, while DeepSeek R1 0528 lists $0.1/1M input and $0.3/1M output tokens on the cheapest tracked provider.
-A 70/30 input-output blend puts DeepSeek R1 lower by about $0 per million blended tokens.
-Availability is 13 providers versus 5, so concentration risk also matters.
+For cost, DeepSeek R1 lists $0.10/1M input and $0.30/1M output tokens on the cheapest tracked provider, while DeepSeek R1 0528 lists $0.50/1M input and $2.15/1M output tokens on the cheapest tracked provider.
+A 70/30 input-output blend puts DeepSeek R1 lower by about $0.83 per million blended tokens.
+Availability is 14 providers versus 6, so concentration risk also matters.

-Choose DeepSeek R1 when coding workflow support and broader provider choice are central to the workload.
+Choose DeepSeek R1 when coding workflow support, lower input-token cost, and broader provider choice are central to the workload.
 Choose DeepSeek R1 0528 when coding workflow support and larger context windows are more important.
 For production, rerun your own prompts through the exact provider, region, and tool stack you plan to ship.

 FAQ